 In 2015, Kern continued his annual assault on the team's all-time punting records and accomplished a first-of-its-kind NFL feat, becoming the first punter in league history to record 80 or more punts, a net average of 40 yards, and one or zero touchbacks in a single season.
-His season totals included 88 punts (tied for fifth place in franchise history), a 47.4-yard gross average (second in franchise history), a 40.3 net average (third in franchise history), a career-high 34 punts inside the 20 (third in franchise history) and only one touchback (career low).
+His season totals included 88 punts (tied for fifth place in franchise history), a 47.4-yard gross average (second in franchise history), a 40.3 net average (third in franchise history) and only one touchback (career low).